 Economic and Non-Economic Car Accident Damages

-Determining the value of a car accident claim involves adding up the actual costs of the crash and the more intangible losses.
+Determining the value of a car crash claim involves adding up the actual costs of the crash and the more intangible losses.
 The actual, financial losses associated with the crash are called economic damages and they may include:

 - Medical bills